alexmsalmeida/metamap/README.md

-# metaMAP - mapping and quantifying genomes in metagenomes
+# metaMAP - quantifying microbial genomes in metagenomes

 [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) workflow to map and quantify prevalence and abundance of genomes in metagenomes.